 GPS applications for smartphones

-It is advisable to use them for short hikes (low battery life) or as a backup to the paper map as a secondary orientation tool.
+Using them for short hikes (low battery life) or as a secondary orientation tool is advisable as a backup to the paper map.

-For regular use, on hikes of several days, it is preferable to invest in a hiking GPS.
+For regular use, investing in a hiking GPS on hikes of several days is preferable.
 It remains, to this day, more adapted, more reliable, more robust, more autonomous than a smartphone.

-Once the map and the trails are installed in the GPS, all you have to do is activate tracking so that the device guides you through the trails, and depending on its options, it can also display a lot of information, such as the distance to the next pass, the ascents made and remaining, the walking time to reach the next hut.
+Once the map and the trails are uploaded to the GPS, all you have to do is activate tracking so that the device guides you through the trails, and depending on its options, it can also display a lot of information, such as the distance to the next pass, the ascents made and remaining, and the walking time to reach the next hut.

-If in good weather, on a marked trail, it may seem futile, on unmarked routes and/or in bad weather, the GPS is of great use.
+If the GPS is of great use in good weather, on a marked trail, it may seem futile on unmarked routes, or in bad weather.

 No matter which handheld GPS unit or application you choose, it always takes time to learn how to use them.
 It is important to practice using it and to know your tool well before relying on it for routine use.

-One last word, a hiking GPS has one major flaw, with its small screen, it does not allow you to have an overview of your route.
-That's why it's important to always keep a paper map with you.
+One last word, a hiking GPS has one major flaw: its small screen does not allow you to have an overview of your route.
+That's why it's essential to always keep a paper map with you.

 Check Out All of OutdoorsWithNoLimits' Gear Guides!